CoffeeVampir3/Tversky-Cifar10/README.md

 truck: 82.10%
 ```

 Not present in the paper, an experimental multihead tversky which partitions prototypes.
 So 2 heads with 20 prototypes is 10 distinct prototypes per head.
+This would be more useful in theory for larger networks, it has little application over dense Tversky at small scales as I see it.

 This particular test configuration is: `[Hidden=64, heads=2, prototypes=24, features=12]`
 ```